 From the Desktop app, some of the follow setting will be available on the Schedule page or by clicking on the cog.

-Check the box for "Require meeting password."
-Zoom will automatically create a password for you.
+Check the box for "Require meeting passcode."
+Zoom will automatically create a passcode for you.

-Enabling passwords can be set for all future rooms.
+Enabling passcodes can be set for all future rooms.
 Log into Zoom using the Browser.
 Scroll to these settings and toggle on (gray is off, blue is on).

 If you are hosting a Zoom meeting with people outside of SIUE, this should be helpful in keeping out unwanted guests.

-Important: Do not email the password in the same email as the Zoom Meeting Room ID.
+Important: Do not email the passcode in the same email as the Zoom Meeting Room ID.
 If the email is intercepted by an unwanted visitor, they will still be able to access your Zoom meeting.
-Email the Zoom Meeting Room ID and password in separate emails!!
+Email the Zoom Meeting Room ID and passcode in separate emails!!

-Enabling "Only authenticated user can join meetings" will force students to sign in with their SIUE e-ID and password.
+Enabling "Only authenticated user can join meetings" and choosing Sign in to SIUE Zoom account will force students to sign in with their SIUE e-ID and password.
 This will prevent users from outside of the University from joining.
 However, if the Zoom bomber has SIUE login credentials (their own or stolen from a friend/roommate), this setting will not help.